-I was at a bar in a mountainous town, enjoying a little apres ski, where I met a fellow from the Czech Republic over a few cold ones.
-As often happens sooner or later, the topic of long hair came up.
-After describing our little project to him, he looked at me directly across the table and flatly told me I should cut my hair.
-Dead serious.
+I met a fellow from the Czech Republic at a bar in a mountainous town over a few cold ones.
+As often happens, the topic of long hair came up.
+After some light hair talk and telling him about The Longhairs, he looked at me directly across the table and flatly said, "you should cut your hair."

-Did you not hear that part about the hair ties, and the global fraternity for men with long hair?
+Did you not hear that part about the hair ties, and the whole community for guys growing their hair?

-I was somewhat stunned, like, that’s the most preposterous thing you could possibly say to me.
-But beyond the shocking absurdity of his recommendation, it wasn’t that he was being an asshole.
+I was a little stunned, like, that’s the most preposterous thing you could possibly say to me.
+But beyond the shocking absurdity of his recommendation, it wasn’t that he was trying to be a jerk.
 Rather he was interested in my well-being, and believed life would be better for me with a high & tight haircut.

 He kept taking his hat off and showing me his super short hair, rubbing it to apparently demonstrate how nice it felt, how easy to deal with and how great it looked.
 So great, in fact, that I should cut mine off too.

 Perhaps sensing I wasn’t fully on board with his proposal, he asked me, “why have long hair?”

 Just as I prepared to launch into a full-blown dissertation, we were interrupted and pulled away.
 I eventually drifted to the other side of the saloon, we never resumed our little chat, and I never saw him again.